eendrulat/ArcGIS-SubOrganization-Sites/readme.md

 ### Deploying to Production

 You're production build will vary depending on what environment you are deploying to.
-Our app is deployed on IIS, so there are are couple of things needed to make it work on IIS.
+Our app is deployed on IIS, so there are are couple of things needed to make it work.
 Below are the steps we take to deploy our app to production. **Note: You will need to develop your own server backend for delivering the configs.
 It can be simple, like the express app, but you probably want to create a way for your agencies to edit their config files by logging in.
 You can also modify this project to use static files rather than a service.
-Our initial creation of this project used static files that were actually stored in ArcGIS Online.**
+Our initial creation of this project used static files that were stored in ArcGIS Online.**

 + Update the *serverConfig* object `./client/config.js` to point to your hosted service
 + Update the *homepage* property in `./client/package.json` to the relative path of your production project